 A user looks at the load time in seconds (1.32 s here) and determines if it’s fast or slow.
 What’s missing are the conditions this test was performed on.
-Was this test simulated on the latest Macbook Pro with the highest possible configurations or was it performed on an Intel Celeron based Netbook (which have lowly configurations usually).
-This test was performed from San Francisco but what if your site is based in Dublin, Ireland?
+Was this test simulated on the latest Macbook Pro with the highest possible configurations or was it performed on an Intel Celeron based Netbook (which have low configurations usually)?
+This test was performed from San Francisco but what if your site gets traffic mainly from Dublin, Ireland?

 A lot… to be honest!

 We often forget some basic points while testing site speed.
-Here’s a quick reminder -:
+Here’s a quick refresher -: